-- setting clear use and cleaning guidance for showers, lockers and changing rooms to ensure they are kept clean and clear of personal items and that physical distancing is achieved as much as possible.
+- set clear use and cleaning guidance for showers, lockers and changing rooms to ensure they are kept clean and clear of personal items and that physical distancing is achieved as much as possible

 To reduce transmission from objects and vehicles at the workplace:

-- cleaning and sanitising procedures for goods and merchandise entering the site
+- implement cleaning and sanitising procedures for goods and merchandise entering the site

-- regular cleaning and sanitising of reusable delivery boxes
+- regularly cleaning and sanitise reusable delivery boxes

-- introducing handwashing facilities/sanitiser for workers handling goods and merchandise
+- introduce handwashing facilities/sanitiser for workers handling goods and merchandise

-- ensuring physical distancing and hygiene measures are followed when supplies etc. are delivered
+- ensure physical distancing and hygiene measures are followed when supplies etc. are delivered

-- collecting items in bulk to reduce the frequency of collections
+- collect items in bulk to reduce the frequency of collections

-Physical distancing must be maintained wherever possible.
-Factors organisations will want to consider, beyond those already listed, include:
+The 2 metre physical distancing must be applied to all parts of a workplace Measures that organisations will want to consider, beyond those already listed, include:

-- facility layout and signage with clear marking of physical distancing boundaries around the workplace and workstations and signage which reinforces expectations of workers at relevant points
+- providing facility layout guidance and signage with clear marking of physical distancing boundaries around the workplace and workstations and signage which reinforces expectations of workers at relevant points

 - limiting access to parts of the workplace required by an individual to do their job as this will limit chances for interaction with others

-- staggering break times and adjusting canteen arrangements to reduce larger numbers of staff interacting on a face to face basis
+- staggering break times and adjusting canteen arrangements to reduce larger numbers of staff and to ensure at least 2-metre distancing between those interacting on a face to face basis

 - splitting the workforce into teams to avoid cross-team contamination and provide a level of operational resilience in case someone in one team develops COVID-19 symptoms